dannygaray60/toziuha-night-oota-revamped-translation/README.md

 [Localization Editor - itch.io](https://dannygaray60.itch.io/localization-editor)

 Just open the csv files (inside *localization* folder) with the program I made and the translation will be easy to make.

+## Notes

+Some phrases do not require translation and should be used as they are in English.
+For example:
+- Adeptis primera
+- Ahuizotes